-I. Before the row-
+I. Before the row

-- 1. HBRA has a Safety Committee that reviews the HBRA Safety Policy annually. - i.
+- 1. HBRA has a Safety Committee that reviews the HBRA Safety Policy annually. i.
 Contact HBRA coaching staff or a member of the HBRA Safety Committee if you have any questions regarding HBRA Safety Policy. - ii.
-The HBRA Safety Committee Charter provides additional details regarding function of the HBRA Safety Committee. - 2.
+The HBRA Safety Committee Charter provides additional details regarding the function of the HBRA Safety Committee. - 2.
 All rowers must be able to pass a swim test, preferably including putting on a life jacket while in the water. - i.
 HBRA Rowers are encouraged to wear inflatable PDFs if in doubt about ability to swim, or ability to self- rescue if sculling. - ii.
-HBRA will accept signed, self-validation of ability to pass swim test.
+For Masters Rowers Only HBRA will accept signed, self-validation of ability to pass swim test.
 However, Rowers are encouraged to participate in periodic swim testing as a personal safety measure to verify abilities. - iii.
-HBRA will make swim testing available during sculling Dump and Recover Clinics (aka Sculling Flip Test) typically held at the Arcata Recreation Center swimming pool annually. - 3.
+Junior Program Rowers must participate in a swim test and may have individualized water safety requirements, per HBRA Coach, based on swim test observations (e.g. equipment restrictions, etc.) - iv.
+HBRA will make swim testing available during Sculling Dump and Recover Clinics (aka Sculling Flip Test) typically held at the Arcata Recreation Center swimming pool annually. - 3.
 Know that your shell has been designed for floatation.
 Your boat is not a Personal Floatation Device (PFD); it is an emergency floatation device.
 The safety committee recommends that all unaccompanied boats on the water carry Coast Guard approved PFDs and that all chase launches carry Coast Guard approved PFD's. - i.
 Unaccompanied means rowing without a coaching launch nearby. - ii.
 Inflatable PFDs for single shells are available at the Adorni boathouse. - iii.
 Modern Oars are not a PFD nor emergency floatation device and can fill with water. - 4.
 Before ever getting into a shell on the water, a rower must understand the following terminology: bow, stern, port, starboard, weigh enough, ready to row?, back, tie-in, untie, stop, the stroke, bow person, seat numbers in between and what number/seat she/he is that day.
 The term "stop" should be used only when talking to a specific crew in a race.
 When a coxswain or coach wants a crew to stop immediately, the proper term is "Weigh enough!
-Hold water!" - i.
-HBRA will provide periodic training and review on rowing terminology.
+Hold water!" i.
+HBRA will